LuccaGugescu/Ravenous/README.md

-# Web app for Searching for restaurants or foods (yelp api)
+# Web app for Searching for restaurants and foods (yelp api)